rorevello/EBOS/README.md

 Then, open your browser and go to `http://localhost:8501` to start using the tool.

 ## Contributing
 We welcome contributions of any kind.
-If you're interested in helping to improve paragraph2OWL, follow these steps:
+If you're interested in helping to improve EBOS, follow these steps:

 Fork the project
 Create your Feature Branch (`git checkout -b feature/AmazingFeature`)